제품군모든 제품 보기

 To successfully achieve the benefits of digital mission engineering, five key capabilities are required.
 These capabilities are uniquely delivered by combining mission assessment simulations into Ansys’ physics-based pervasive engineering simulation strategy.

-If you are interested in learning more about digital mission engineering and how leading companies are already deploying it in real-world situations, then please join us for this free webinar on May 19 at 11 a.m.
-EDT and listen to Marie Ansart, a Mission Analyst and Systems Engineer at Thales Alenia Space, describe her work in applying digital mission engineering to space exploration and maritime surveillance.
+If you are interested in learning more about digital mission engineering and how leading companies are already deploying it in real-world situations, then view this webinar and listen to Marie Ansart, a Mission Analyst and Systems Engineer at Thales Alenia Space, describe her work in applying digital mission engineering to space exploration and maritime surveillance: Digital Mission Engineering at Thales Alenia Space

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.